ISO/IEC 2022: Registration of graphical and control code sets

 The ISO International register of coded character sets to be used with escape sequences (ISO-IR) lists graphical character sets, control code sets, single control codes and so forth which have been registered for use with ISO/IEC 2022.
 The procedure for registering codes and sets with the ISO-IR registry is specified by ISO/IEC 2375.
 Each registration receives a unique escape sequence, and a unique registry entry number to identify it.
 For example, the CCITT character set for Simplified Chinese is known as ISO-IR-165.

 Registration of coded character sets with the ISO-IR registry identifies the documents specifying the character set or control function associated with an ISO/IEC 2022 non‑private-use escape sequence.
 This may be a standard document; however, registration does not create a new ISO standard, does not commit the ISO or IEC to adopt it as an international standard, and does not commit the ISO or IEC to add any of its characters to the Universal Coded Character Set.

-ISO-IR registered escape sequences are also used encapsulated in a Formal Public Identifier to identify character sets in SGML (ISO 8879).
+ISO-IR registered escape sequences are also used encapsulated in a Formal Public Identifier to identify character sets used for numeric character references in SGML (ISO 8879).
 For example, the string ISO 646-1983//CHARSET International Reference Version (IRV)//ESC 2/5 4/0 can be used to identify the International Reference Version of ISO 646-1983, and the HTML 4.01 specification uses ISO Registration Number 177//CHARSET ISO/IEC 10646-1:1993 UCS-4 with implementation level 3//ESC 2/5 2/15 4/6 to identify Unicode.
 The textual representation of the escape sequence, included in the third element of the FPI, will be recognised by SGML implementations for supported character sets.